humanwhocodes/array-with-default/README.md

 * `default` **(required)** - the default value to return for the missing items.
 * `elements` - an optional iterable object used to populate the array.
 * `length` - an optional value to set the array's `length` property to.
+* `outOfRange` - an optional value that, when set to `true`, indicates that numeric indices after the end of the array should also return the default value.

 Here are some examples: